 Taiwan belongs to a group called the Four Asian Tigers, along with South Korea, Singapore, and Hong Kong.
 These regions experienced rapid industrialisation and high economic growth rates between the 1960s and the 1990s.
 Later, they have developed into high-income economies.

-The country has a total population of approximately 23.8 million.
+The country has a total population of approximately 23.6 million.
 Taiwan was able to keep its unemployment rate at virtually the same level despite the pandemic.
 Unemployment slightly increased from 3.7% in 2018 and 2019 to 3.9% in 2020.
-The rate is projected to remain at 3.8% In 2021 and 2022.
+The rate is projected to remain at 3.8% in 2021.

 Currency and Central Bank

 Taiwan’s official currency is the New Taiwan dollar or TWD, which is divided into ten dimes and 100 cents.
 Although, cents are almost never used in transactions.
 The TWD has been in circulation since 1949 after replacing the Old Taiwan dollar.
 The nation is also developing a central bank digital currency (CBDC) which is expected to debut in September 2022.

 The Central Bank of the Republic of China (Taiwan) serves as central bank.
 In March, Governor Yang Chin-long announced that the central bank’s monetary policy will tighten this year, following the lead of other major economies.